rbisdorff/Digraph3/docSphinx/tutorial.rst

      #arcs x>y: 2673, #symmetric: 320, #asymmetric: 2353
      (#symmetric/#arcs) =  0.12

 In the resulting digraph instance *rdg* (see :numref:`robustthecsOutranking` Line 8), we observe 2993 such **robust pairwise outranking** situations (Line 8), in fact validated with a mean significance majority of 78% (Line 9).
-Unfortunately, they do not deliver here any complete linear ranking relation.
-The robust outranking digraph *rdg* contains 102 (3.7%) of incomparability situations (Line 13); nearly half of its transitive closure is missing (Line 18) and 12% of the positive outranking situations correspond in fact to symmetric *indifference* situations (Line 22).
+Unfortunately, in our case here, they do not deliver any complete linear ranking relation.
+The robust outranking digraph *rdg* contains in fact 102 (3.7%) of incomparability situations (Line 13); nearly half of its transitive closure is missing (Line 18) and 12% of the positive outranking situations correspond in fact to symmetric *indifference* situations (Line 22).

-Furthermore, the digraph instance *rdg* admits a high number (145) of outranking circuits.
+Worse even, the digraph *rdg* admits furthermore a high number of outranking circuits.

 .. code-block:: pycon
    :name: robustCircuits